Dear Authors and Reviewers,

-- Manuscripts should be written entirely in English and adjusted to the PAPER TEMPLATE (see below).
+- Manuscripts should be written entirely in English and adjusted to the PAPER TEMPLATE.
 Each manuscript should cover the sections:

-- Abstract with 3-10 keywords (the abstract must cover: purpose; methodology; findings; implications for theory and practice; originality and value.
+- Abstract with 5-10 keywords (the abstract must cover: purpose; methodology; findings; implications for theory and practice; originality and value).

 - Introduction (rationale for study, whether aim and research question(s), gaps are identified/ if pertinent literature is reviewed, research reviewed and critiqued, important terms defined, the aim of the manuscript and/or research presented).

-- Methodology (comment whether a sample is correct, data-gathering methods or procedures are described, the procedures and analytic technique(s) described).
+- Methodology (comment whether a sample is correct, data-gathering methods, measures are described, the procedures and analytic technique(s) described).

 - Results (comment whether the results are made properly, compared and contrasted with relevant literature conclusions drawn logically, tables and figures elaborated and discussed correctly.
 Tone of the article displays an unbiased, impartial scientific attitude).

 - Discussion (comment on the results, reference to the main goal of the manuscript, the hypothesis/research problem; summary/overview of the most important discoveries; it should be shown whether they support or allow to reject the hypothesis, whether they answer research questions, how they translate into the achievement of goals; are they similar or different from the discoveries of other researchers; explanation of discoveries and speculations about them, supported by references to literature.

-- Conclusion(s) (comment whether conclusions are related to the aim and research questions, hypotheses, implications for research and practice and directions for further research are introduced, limitation of the analysis is presented).
+- Conclusion(s) (comment whether conclusions are related to the aim and research questions, hypotheses, implications for research and practice and directions for further research are introduced, limitations of the analysis are presented).

 - Acknowledgment(s) (if any)